SUBASE commemorates Battle of Midway and re-opens Submarine Force Museum

-210604-N-EJ843-0145 GROTON, Conn.
-(June 4, 2021) – Members of the Groton Chapter of U.S. Submarine Veterans, Inc. (SUBVETS) and audience listen and reflect during a commemoration of the 79th anniversary of the Battle of Midway held at the Historic Ship Nautilus (SSN 571) and Submarine Force Museum.
-The ceremony was first to be open to the public since the COVID-19 pandemic and also marked the official re-opening of the Nautilus and the Museum.
+210604-N-EJ843-0150 GROTON, Conn.
+(June 4, 2021) – Naval Submarine Base (SUBASE) New London Commanding Officer Capt.
+Todd Moore provides remarks about Battle of Midway during a commemoration of the 79th anniversary of the battle held at the Historic Ship Nautilus (SSN 571) and Submarine Force Museum.
+(From Left to Right) Looking on are Submarine Force Library and Museum Association President, retired Admiral John Padgett III; U.S. Congressman Joe Courtney (2nd – Conn.); and, Lt.
+Cmdr.
+Derek Sutton, Officer-in-Charge of Historic Ship Nautilus (SSN 571) and Director of the Submarine Force Museum.
 (U.S. Navy photo by Mass Communication Specialist Seaman Jimmy Ivy III/Released)

 |Date Taken: